The Bankrate promise

 - You’re serious about getting out of debt, and you have a plan to pay off all or most of your balance during the card’s introductory period.

-- You’re in between jobs or recently faced some unexpected expenses, and you want a card that will give you some time to pay down new balances interest-free.
+- You’re in between jobs or recently faced unexpected expenses, and you want a card that gives you time to pay down new balances interest-free.

-- You are disciplined enough to avoid racking up new balances you can’t afford to pay off.
+- You’re disciplined enough to avoid racking up new balances you can’t comfortably afford to pay off.

-- You consistently make on-time payments on credit cards and other bills, and doing so has never been a problem for you.
+- You consistently make on-time payments on credit cards and other bills without a problem or hardship.

 When you shouldn’t get a 0% intro APR credit card

-The following scenarios indicate when a 0 percent intro APR card might cause more trouble than it’s worth:
+The following scenarios can indicate that a 0 percent intro APR card might cause more trouble than it’s worth:

 - Credit card debt is a major issue in your life, or it was a major issue in the past.

-- You have struggled to pay bills on time before and worry it will happen again.
+- You’ve struggled to pay bills on time before and worry it will happen again.

-- Having a new credit card could easily tempt you into overspending.
+- You’re concerned a new credit card could tempt you into overspending.

 - You want to move your debt to a card with a 0 percent intro APR so you can spend more on your old cards.

-You’re better off skipping 0 percent intro APR credit cards in any of these scenarios.
+If you’re nodding your head at any of these issues, you’re better off skipping 0 percent intro APR credit cards.
 You may even want to avoid taking on any new lines of credit at all — at least until you can develop a plan for your finances.

 Alternatives for debt consolidation

-If you have credit card debt already and need to consolidate, you can also consider some alternatives to credit cards.
+If you have credit card debt already and need to consolidate, consider alternatives to credit cards.
 For example, a personal loan would let you pay a fixed monthly payment with a fixed interest rate, and you’ll know exactly when you’ll be debt-free from the start.
 In addition, personal loans don’t make it easy to rack up new charges as credit cards do.

 Whatever you decide, remember that your old debts and new charges won’t go away on their own.
 A 0 percent intro APR credit card can help you save money and buy you some time, but the rest is up to you.